How To Present Montessori Sandpaper Letters

 Trace and sound out the letter 3 times.
-If your letter have the little stickers with start and end points, be sure to explain what they are for.
+If your letter has the little stickers with start and endpoints, be sure to explain what they are for.
 (Not all sandpaper letters have these)

 - Now pass the tile to the child and let them have a go

 - Put the first tile to the top right of the table and repeat with the second letter

 - Once the child is finished, put the letters back on the shelf.

 Repeat this exercise like you would in the Three Period Lesson until you are sure the child has got the hang of all three letters.
 Then you can introduce 3 more letters.